Thong Song

 "Thong Song" is a song recorded by American R&B singer Sisqó.
 It was released on February 15, 2000, as the second single from his solo debut studio album, Unleash the Dragon (1999).
 "Thong Song" garnered four Grammy nominations and numerous other awards.
 The song peaked at number one on the Billboard Rhythmic top 40 chart and number three on the Billboard Hot 100, Sisqó's second highest-peaking hit behind "Incomplete".
 It was a major success worldwide as well, reaching the top ten throughout European charts and reaching number three in the United Kingdom, Netherlands, and Denmark.
 The song also topped the charts in New Zealand.

+Female rapper Strings aka Tateeze did a response track titled "Tongue Song" which was released on DJ Clue?'s mixtape The Great Ones Pt.1 and then on her album The Black Widow.